mrminy/deep_learning_exam/README.md

 `python3 your_code.py`

+Note that if you do not have downloaded the full set of files, this is needed to run with only 10k labels:

+`python3 your_code.py -small_training_set True`

 **To query semantic image query system:**
 This sends one image to the system and receives some number of semantically similar images (optional to uncomment line 144 in front.py to train the model before restoring).